María Luisa Park

 • Museum of Art and Popular Customs: housed in a grand building also built for the Ibero-American Exhibition of 1929, this museum displays traditional Andalusian culture in a simple yet dynamic way.

-• Archaeological Museum of Seville: this is a must-see for history and archaeology lovers that want to find out more about Seville's past and how it has influenced its present.
+• Archaeological Museum of Seville: this is a must-see for history and archaeology lovers who want to find out more about Seville's past and how it has influenced its present.

 The park is very large, so many visitors decide to explore it by bike or by horse and cart.